Updated April 5, 2023

 By usage of this feature, the user can set the background image and allows the user with a root window menu, minimized icons, and a windows list.

-This feature helps the user switch between windows that are opened, along with the ability to launch applications, workspace switch capabilities, and menu plugins for browsing application or directories.
+This feature helps the user switch between windows that are opened, along with the ability to launch applications, workspace switch capabilities, and menu plugins for browsing applications or directories.

 4. Session Manager

 Using session manager, the user is able to control login and the power management application.
-This power management application is the heart of multiple login session being stored.
+This power management application is the heart of multiple login sessions being stored.

 5. Application Finder

-This feature allows quick access to the applications stored in the environment so that user can quickly access and launch them.
+This feature allows quick access to the applications stored in the environment so that users can quickly access and launch them.

 6. File Manager

 This feature allows file management tools and utilities in basic file management, such as renaming, moving, etc.